 Noland Walker, senior vice president of content at the Independent Television Service (ITVS), is responsible for cultivating long-form documentary series for public television, including overseeing production funding, and building content partnerships with other organizations working in the field.
 He previously served as senior director of content for ITVS after an award-winning career making films including documentary series Eyes on the Prize, Africans in America, Citizen King, Jonestown: The Life and Death of Peoples Temple, and Boogie Man: The Lee Atwater Story.
 Prior to joining ITVS, Walker served as AIR’s executive editor of Localore, managing a broad field of independent and public media station talent engaged in local communities across the United States.
 He earned his bachelor’s degree in English at Howard University.

-Spencer Weisbroth is an attorney.
-For the past eighteen months, he has been living in Haarlem, The Netherlands, while continuing his legal practice based in San Francisco, CA, which he has managed for over a decade.
-In his practice, he advises a broad range of entrepreneurs, businesses, non-profits, creative professionals, and individuals.
-His clients range from San Francisco bars and bookstores, venture backed technology companies, bright podcasting stars, and international concerns.
+Spencer Weisbroth is an attorney based in Haarlem, The Netherlands.
+For many years, he built a practice based in San Francisco, CA serving an eclectic clientele of entrepreneurs, non-profit innovators, media producers, and creatives.
+His clients include San Francisco bars and bookstores, venture backed technology companies, podcasting stars, and international concerns.
 His practice is focused on strategic advice, complex business transaction, business formation, and structural planning.
-He has a diverse background in the law, business, media and the arts, and is credited as both producer and lawyer on numerous award-winning public radio documentaries.
+Weisbroth has a diverse background in the law, business, media and the arts, and is credited as both producer and lawyer on numerous award-winning public radio documentaries.
 He was awarded a Peabody for his legal services to one show.
 In the past, Spencer was Business Affairs Director for the Grammy Award-winning Kronos Quartet, was a founding member and Director for Starter Fluid, a venture capital fund in San Francisco, and was an attorney in the Business Affairs office of the Corporation for Public Broadcasting.
 Spencer holds a J.D. degree from the University of Maryland School of Law, and a B.A., with dual majors of Political Science and Journalism, from the State University of New York.

 Sue Schardt, executive producer of Margin Media, approaches her original work with an understanding that the vulnerability of the maker, the subject, and the viewer or listener are deeply intertwined.